laravel/docs/lifecycle.md

 		//
 	});

 Listeners to these events will be run `before` and `after` each request to your application.
 These events can be helpful for global filtering or global modification of responses.
-You may register them in one of your `start` files or in a [service provider](/docs/ioc#service-providers).
+You may register them in one of your [service providers](/docs/ioc#service-providers).

 You may also register a listener on the `matched` event, which is fired when an incoming request has been matched to a route but that route has not yet been executed: